GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 ```

 ## `if` Statement
 Conditional `if` statement runs code if the condition holds.
-When the condition evaluates `True`, the statements are carried out but otherwise ignored.
+When the condition evaluates `True`, the indented codes are carried out but otherwise ignored.

 ```python
 if condition: